At times, your web traffic includes some duplicated traffic that is not actually needed.

 Suppose a user visits your website, purchases something, and proceeds to the payment gateway.
 Now he/she will be redirected to the payment portal where the payment will take place.
 After the payment is completed, that payment website will redirect the user back to your website.

-So here, GA4 metrics will count that user as “2 users” under the head of referral traffic.
+So here, GA4 will count that user as “2 users” under the medium of referral traffic.

 This is called the duplication of your traffic, which could not be stopped.
 This might cause confusion and misinterpretation of data.